Daikatana [PC – Beta]

-In the gallery below you can see a series of screenshots and videos from the early build on the original Quake 1 engine (with removed and changed levels) and you can read an interesting article on the development of Daikatana in here!
+In the gallery below you can see a series of screenshots and videos from the early build on the original Quake 1 engine (with removed and changed levels), alongside the slightly different 1998 version.
 In 2004 Romero released this playable pre-alpha version of Daikatana, and you should be able to download it from here.

 Thanks to Celine for the contribution!